Intervention/docs/image/v2/introduction/installation.md

 ## Usage

 Intervention Image doesn't require Laravel or any other framework at all.
-If you want to use it as is, you just have to require the composer autoload file to instatiate image objects as shown in the following example.
+If you want to use it as is, you just have to require the composer autoload file to instantiate image objects as shown in the following example.

 #### Example